Varicose Veins

 How Does DVT Develop?

-Understanding The Risk Factors For DVT
+Understanding the Causes and Risk Factors For DVT

 Some risk factors include: